 The award aims to provide curricula, informed by external reference points, which develop a range of technical, professional, vocational, employability transferable and key skills appropriate to the level of the award.
-The aim is to develop lifelong, independent and reflective learners and this will enhance employability and career prospects of learners.
+The aim is to develop lifelong, independent and reflective learners.